How Socially Responsible Investing Connects to Your Values

 Using the principles of SRI, you can buy into like-minded organizations via hundreds or even thousands of stocks, funds, and portfolios.
 But we try to make investing simple at Betterment.
 So we did the legwork for you and built three impact-focused SRI portfolios to choose from, one designed for a broad impact and two others tuned specifically to climate and social criteria.
 All three are diversified, cost-efficient, and built for the long-term, just like our Core portfolio.

-A popular choice for anyone interested in overall change, Broad Impact increases your exposure to companies that rank highly on all ESG criteria.
-We use the Core Portfolio as a foundation and replace the market capitalization funds (standard funds based on the size of companies) with SRI alternatives in four classes: U.S. Stocks; Emerging Market Stocks; Developed Market Stocks; U.S. High Quality Bonds and U.S. Corporate Bonds.
+A popular choice for anyone interested in overall change, Broad Impact increases your exposure to investments that consider all three environmental, social and governance pillars.
+We use the Core portfolio as a foundation and swap in SRI alternatives in four classes: U.S. Stocks; Emerging Market Stocks; Developed Market Stocks; U.S. High Quality Bonds and U.S. Corporate Bonds.

-The portfolio for the eco-conscious investor, Climate Impact, uses funds that include stocks with more climate-conscious alternatives and divest from owners of fossil fuel reserves.
+The portfolio for the eco-conscious investor, Climate Impact uses investments that include more climate-conscious alternatives and divest from owners of fossil fuel reserves.
 A global green bond fund is also included in the construction of this portfolio.
-This puts the focus on companies working to lower carbon emissions and fund green projects.
+The focus of the portfolio is to obtain exposures to investments which seek to lower carbon emissions and fund green projects.

 We won’t go into the full methodology of these portfolios here.
-To sum up our approach, we analyze hundreds of low-cost ETFs and choose funds that have an ESG mandate.
-These funds may, for example, be focused on selecting companies that rank highly on ESG factor scores from a data provider such as MSCI, an industry-leading provider of financial data and ESG analytics that has served the financial industry for more than 40 years.
-The funds that are incorporated into Betterment’s SRI portfolios not only meet these criteria but also maintain our signature diversification and cost considerations.
+To sum up our approach, we analyze available ETFs and choose funds that have the desired SRI mandate that is intended for the specific portfolio exposures.
+The funds that are incorporated into Betterment’s SRI portfolios not only meet these criteria but also maintain our signature diversification and cost considerations that are screened as part of our investment selection process.

 Finally, our team of investing experts is never satisfied.
 It’s why Betterment’s SRI offering continues to evolve since we first introduced it in 2017.
 We continue to search for new funds and updated standards that increase impact and deliver better performance.
 For an example of this evolution, look no further than $VOTE, a groundbreaking fund that’s included in all of our SRI portfolios.